Christoph33one/post-planner-api/README.md

 ### Automated tests
 I have used Django's API Test Case to perform all automated tests.
 I have thoroughly tested all three models to ensure that all user and API functions are working as expected.
 Additionally, I have verified that each URL endpoint corresponds to the correct function.

-- A logged-in user can create a post with the correct user ID.
-Additionally, three fields from the travelplan model were tested within the response, as these fields have an attribute of blank set to false.
-This return a status.HTTP_201_CREATED

-- An unauthorized user attempting to create a post will receive a status.HTTP_403_FORBIDDEN error, indicating that they do not have the necessary permissions.
-This is also tested as part of the overall verification process.

 ### Profile

 - Test a profile is created with an authenicated user only and can be viewed withe url endpoint of /profiles/ also status.HTTP_200_OK displayed from the api.

-- Test a profile can be retieved using a matching user ID WHY IS THIS TEST PASSING ON A 403    ???????????????????????????????
+- Test a profile can be retieved using a matching user ID and the api to return a statius HTTP_200_OK.

 - Test a unauthorised user can not log into a profile they do not own and return a status HTTP_403_FORBIDDEN displayed from the api.

 - Test a authenticated user can log into thier profile and a url endpoint of /profiles/1 to give the users ID.
 Also a status.HTTP_200_OK displayed from the api.

-- Test a logged in user can update their with the url endpoint of /profiles/1/ and the api returns a status.HTTP_200_OK
+- Test a logged in user can update their with the url endpoint of /profiles/1/ and the api returns a status.HTTP_200_OK.

-- Test an unauthorised user can not update a profile they do not own and the api returns a status HTTP_403_FORBIDDEN
+- Test an unauthorised user can not update a profile they do not own and the api returns a status HTTP_403_FORBIDDEN.

-- Test a user can delete their profile on the request and the api returns a status.HTTP_204_NO_CONTENT after deletion
+- Test a user can delete their profile on the request and the api returns a status.HTTP_204_NO_CONTENT after deletion.

-- Test an unauthorised user can not delete a profile they do not won and the pai returns a status HTTP_403_FORBIDDEN
+- Test an unauthorised user can not delete a profile they do not won and the pai returns a status HTTP_403_FORBIDDEN.

 ### Travel plan post detail

-- Tested that all traveplans can be viewed as a list in the api /travelplanposts/
+- Tested that all traveplans can be viewed as a list in the api /travelplanposts/ and the api returns a status HTTP_200_OK.

 - Tested whether a travel plan can be retrieved using the URL /travelplanposts/?owner__profile=3 and the correct user ID.
 Additionally, verified that the response returns a status.HTTP_200_OK error, indicating that the operation was successful.